 The United Nations security Council has renewed the mandate of the peace-keeping force in Lebanon for another six months.

-The United Nations security Council has renewed the mandate of the peace-keeping force in Lebanon for another six months.
+Background: The United Nations security Council has renewed the mandate of the peace-keeping force in Lebanon for another six months.
 The resolution was approved by twelve votes to none -- with two abstentions -- and strongly deplored acts of violence against Lebanon.
 It also called on Israel to halt incursions into Lebanon, and to stop giving assistance to "irresponsible armed groups" -- a reference to the Lebanese christian militia who control a strip of territory along the border with Israel.
 The renewal of the mandate of the UN interim force in Lebanon (UNIFIL) had earlier seemed in jeopardy when Secretary-General Kurt Waldheim warned that Israeli co-operation was essential if the force was to function effectively.
 Among the delegates who addressed the Security council before thursday's (14 June) vote was Egypt's Deputy Permanent Representative, Dr. Nabil A. Elaraby.

 SYNOPSIS: Jordan's Deputy Permanent Representative, Mr. George Y. Shamma, also addressed the Council.